Under Implementation

 Expected Key Results and Outputs:

-Outcome 1: RAN-API updated and climate change adaptation integrated in budgeting systems;
+Outcome 1: The National Action Plan for Climate Change Adaptation (RAN-API) updated and climate change adaptation integrated in budgeting systems.

 Outcome 3: Integrated risk assessment and landscape-based adaptation planning and budgeting established in Wakatobi.